MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ## Exercise 3.2 Error prevention

 In this exercise we will expand our code from the last assignment.
-You will perform some error prevention so the drone does not crash into the ground.
+You will perform some error prevention so the drone does not crash into the ground or ceiling.
 You should also stop the code from running if the value is 0 or less.

 So make sure the following requirements are met:
 - Code commands with a value of 0 or less can't be executed.
+- The drone is not allowd to go heigher then 2000 cm.
+- The done cannot go verder then 2000 cm at once.
 - Validate if the down command is possible with the current height of the drone.
+- Validate if the up command is possible with the current height of the drone.